 In Alaska, mandatory overtime is illegal.
 Nurses cannot be forced to work beyond their regularly scheduled shifts.

-Nurses can elect to work overtime, but no shift can last longer than 14 consecutive hours.
+They may elect to work overtime, but no shift can last longer than 14 consecutive hours.

 In California, mandatory overtime is prohibited by regulation, and nurses have the right to refuse overtime free from any fear of retaliation.

-Nursing employees cannot be required to work more than 12 hours in a 24-hour period, except in cases of emergency.
+Moreover, these same health care workers cannot be required to work more than 12 hours in a 24-hour period, except in cases of emergency.

 Exceptions exist for the completion of procedures and emergency situations.

 An exception exists for emergency situations in which a patient’s safety is in jeopardy and no reasonable alternative can be found.
+In this case, the nurse can be required to remain on-the-clock.

 In Minnesota, mandatory overtime is illegal.